sc3/cook-convictions/slides/conclude.md

 Richard J. Daley Center
 Chicago, IL 60602 ]

 [2.
-Upon the Chief Judge’s approval of your request it is sent the Clerk of the Circuit Court to be fulfilled.
-The Clerk’s Office maintains the data for the Courts.]
+Upon the Chief Judge's approval of your request it is sent the Clerk of the Circuit Court to be fulfilled.
+The Clerk's Office maintains the data for the Courts.]

 [3.
-Often the Clerk’s office will require a fee both for programming time and for computer time to extract the data from their systems to fulfill your request.]
+Often the Clerk's office will require a fee both for programming time and for computer time to extract the data from their systems to fulfill your request.]

 What do we need to achieve the 8 Principles of Open Data?
 - no fees
 - full data available
 - searchable, electronic court records

+This is unfinished text.
+If you are logged into prose.io, you can edit this content [here](http://prose.io/#sc3/cook-convictions/edit/master/slides/{{slide.id}}.md).